 - Large lockers are about 84 cm high, with a 34 cm width to store bigger suitcases.

 - The largest and rarest locker is the extra-large coin locker.
 It allows for anywhere between 117 and 177 cm in height; you can usually find them at a train station, and they are big enough to store two luggage bags.

 The price will be displayed on the locker, so there’s no confusion.
 The price will also appear on the screen when you select the locker.

 Prices range from 300 yen for the smallest to 700 yen for the largest.
 Consumers should be aware that the cost is determined by how many days the locker is rented out, so an overnight stay will cost two days.

 You can pay the coin locker using cash, or you can use your IC card as well.

 When are Coin Lockers Emptied Out in Japan?

 Employees will empty the lockers at different intervals depending on the area the coin locker is in.
 The longest a coin locker can be rented out is for up to three days.
 After that period, station staff or employees will empty lockers and discard the items in the locker.

 Other lockers may be emptied every evening, depending on the demand in the area.
-Keep an eye out for any signs that will inform you of this information, so you can avoid losing your belongings.
+Keep an eye out for any signs informing you of this information, so you can avoid losing your belongings.

 All locations that service coin lockers will empty them before long, so plan accordingly in your travels.